-Header image courtesy of @stefan.irvine (Instagram)
+Header image courtesy of @yyywilde (Instagram)

 If the Tsim Sha Tsui harbourfront is getting too crowded with tourists and Instagrammers, consider hitting up the Kowloon City Pier and neighbouring Hoi Sham Park instead for a quiet afternoon of looking out to the ocean.
-This less-frequented promenade is perfect for you to snap some aesthetic shots and play around with angles to make it look like you’re stepping on water, too!
+This less-frequented promenade is perfect for snapping aesthetic photos—play around with angles to make it look like you’re stepping on the water!

 Kowloon City Pier, San Ma Tau Street, Ma Tau Kok

-13 Streets, Ma Tau Kok, Kowloon City
+13 Streets (十三街), Ma Tau Kok, Kowloon City

 A small studio that celebrates the disappearing art of woodworking in Hong Kong, Contou Woodworking Studio is a sanctuary for the few artisans still practising their craft.
 Founder Yung Wing-yan and Arthur Li have decided to reinterpret this old, laborious vocation and find a new place for it in the modern age.
 Repurposing scraps from the neighbouring rubbish dumps, these artful woodworkers have been known to take on innovative and sustainable projects, like remaking musical instruments out of discarded materials.

-Contou Woodworking Studio, 9/F Block C, On Lok Factory Building, 97 Ha Heung Road, To Kwa Wan
+Contou Woodworking Studio, 9/F, Block C, On Lok Factory Building, 97 Ha Heung Road, To Kwa Wan

 This old building made up of haphazard red bricks, Chinese roofing tiles, and sloping edges used to be a slaughterhouse for cattle (hence the name).
 Since its renovation in 2001, the Cattle Depot Artist Village is now a compound that houses 20 art groups, with regular exhibitions, talks, and gatherings for creative minds.
 You can spend a whole afternoon exploring the area, where artists showcase everything from folksy handicrafts and musical instruments to glass lanterns and sculptures.